itzTedx/sphere-it/docs/file-structure.md

 # File Structure Guide

 This document provides a comprehensive overview of the Sphere Global project structure and explains the organization of files and directories.
+It's designed to be accessible for developers of all experience levels, including those new to React and modern web development.

 ## 📁 Root Directory Structure